cwinters/cwinters.github.io/now/index.md

 __Life__

-* Recovering from a Pittsburgh-to-Washington DC bike ride from June 1 - June 6.
-  [See instagram](https://instagram.com/cwinterspgh) for details and photos.
-  For the most part it was great, but I had one bad day due to a sloppy trail (from rain the day before), plus a leaky tube and not being able to get the tire off the rim to change it.
-Eventually it worked out, and I got another real-world example of how helpful random people can be.
-* I got a [new bike](https://surlybikes.com/bikes/midnight_special) recently from excellent local bike shop [Thick Bikes](https://thickbikes.com/) and am super happy with it so far.
+* I got a [new bike](https://surlybikes.com/bikes/midnight_special) in late March from excellent local bike shop [Thick Bikes](https://thickbikes.com/) and am super happy with it so far.
 The last bike I got was in 2006, hopefully this one will last as long.
 I also got an
   [indoor bike trainer](https://www.wahoofitness.com/devices/bike-trainers/kickr)
-  a few months ago and have been really digging it.
+  early this year and have been really digging it.
+(Also kicking myself for not getting it earlier...)
 * Still [making lots of bread and other baked goods](https://instagram.com/cwinterspgh), though I'm no longer posting photos of every bake because it feels weird with so much other stuff going on.